Market Loves A Government That Shares Corporate Interests - Cramer's Mad Money (1/4/17)

 CEO interview - Dominion Resources (NYSE:D)

 Dominion Resources is one of the largest players in the utility space.
 Utility stocks tend to be bond market equivalents which investors swap out of as the bond yields rise.
-Cramer thinks Dominion Resources has additional businesses that could benefit from Trump administration.
-He interviewed chairman and CEO Tom Farrell to know what lies ahead.
+Cramer thinks Dominion Resources has additional businesses that could benefit from the Trump administration.
+He interviewed chairman and CEO Tom Farrell to hear what lies ahead.

 Farrell mentioned that Dominion is different from its peers due to the large gas infrastructure business.
 "The gas infrastructure will be almost half of the cash flow earnings stream of Dominion Resources, which makes it quite unique," he added.

 Farrell also believes that deregulation will help everyone but the effects of tax reforms are yet to be seen.
-It will take long for the new government's pro-fuel stance to bring in rule changes that affect the company's legacy coal-fired plants.
+It will take a long time for the new government's pro-fuel stance to bring in rule changes that affect the company's legacy coal-fired plants.

 In his opinion, new technology and cheap natural gas will lower the electric rates for customers and this cannot be achieved by Trump via an executive order.
 Cramer said he likes Dominion Resources and it yields 3.7%.